 We are or may become subject to income and non-income taxes in the United States under federal, state, and local jurisdictions and in certain foreign jurisdictions in which we operate.
 Tax laws, regulations and administrative practices in these jurisdictions may be subject to significant change, with or without advance notice.
-For example, on January 1, 2022, a provision of the TCJA went into effect that eliminates the option to deduct domestic research and development costs in the year incurred and instead requires taxpayers to amortize such costs over five years for domestic costs and 15 years for foreign costs.
-As a result, the Company recognizes taxable income earlier than anticipated.
-Also, the United States recently enacted the Inflation Reduction Act of 2022 (the IRA), which introduced a 15% minimum tax on book income and a 1% excise tax on certain stock buybacks.
+For example, on January 1, 2022, a provision of the Tax Cuts and Jobs Act of 2017 (TCJA) went into effect that eliminates the option to deduct domestic research and development costs in the year incurred and instead requires taxpayers to amortize such costs over five years for domestic costs and 15 years for foreign costs.
+As a result, the Company may recognize taxable income earlier than anticipated.
+Also, the United States recently enacted the Inflation Reduction Act of 2022 (IRA), which introduced a 15% minimum tax on book income and a 1% excise tax on certain stock buybacks.
 Changes in tax laws (including provisions of the IRA), regulations, or rulings, changes in interpretations of existing laws and regulations, or changes in accounting principles could negatively or materially affect our financial position, cash flows and results of operations.